IRPO: Boosting Image Restoration via Post-training GRPO: Related Work

 Training strategies for low-level vision largely fall into three paradigms: 1) Single-stage Training.
 Models are trained end-to-end to map degraded inputs to clean outputs.
-Early CNN-based restorers such as DnCNN \cite{DnCNN} and SRCNN \cite{SRCNN}, and later transformer variants like SwinIR \cite{SwinIR} and Restormer \cite{restormer}, demonstrate that strong architectures can learn the restoration mapping efficiently.
+Early CNN-based restorers such as DnCNN~\cite{DnCNN} and SRCNN~\cite{SRCNN}, and later transformer variants like SwinIR~\cite{SwinIR} and Restormer~\cite{restormer}, demonstrate that strong architectures can learn the restoration mapping efficiently.
 2) Progressive Training.
-Outputs are refined from coarse to fine via multi-stage designs like MPRNet \cite{MPRNet} and MIRNet \cite{mirnet}, or progressive learning strategies such as Diff-Mamba \cite{Diff-Mamba} that improve stability and final accuracy.
-However, this strategy introduces significant complexity, requiring carefully designed intermediate supervision and being susceptible to error propagation across stages, which can hinder generalization.
+Outputs are refined from coarse to fine via multi-stage designs like MPRNet~\cite{MPRNet} and MIRNet~\cite{mirnet}, or progressive learning strategies such as Diff-Mamba~\cite{Diff-Mamba} that improve stability and final accuracy.
+However, this strategy introduces additional complexity.
+It requires intermediate supervision and can propagate errors across stages, which may hinder generalization.
 3) Task-specific Fine-tuning.
-Broadly pre-trained models are adapted to specific domains\cite{yin2025fera}, \textit{e.g.,} transferring synthetic denoisers like DnCNN \cite{DnCNN} to real camera noise in CBDNet \cite{cbdnet}, customizing ESRGAN \cite{ESRGAN} to anime styles in APISR \cite{airnet} or facial details \cite{hu2020face,hu2021face}, or specializing video restorers like VRT \cite{vrt} for motion blur or compression artifacts \cite{video_fine}.
-While accurate on-target, this requires extra labeled data per task and often induces catastrophic forgetting across degradations.
-While existing methods employ diverse training strategies to optimize pixel-level metrics, they still rely on hard fitting to the training set for an understanding-generative problem formulation, which results in poor restoration performance on OOD test sets \cite{quality,perceptual}.
-We explore a systematic GRPO-based post-training paradigm for low-level tasks, consisting of data-oriented supervision and reward-oriented optimization paradigm, demonstrating exceptional robustness and generalization in adapting to diverse real-world scenarios.
+Broadly pre-trained models are adapted to specific domains\cite{yin2025fera}, \textit{e.g.,} transferring synthetic denoisers like DnCNN~\cite{DnCNN} to real camera noise in CBDNet~\cite{cbdnet}, customizing ESRGAN~\cite{ESRGAN} to anime styles in APISR~\cite{airnet} or facial details~\cite{hu2020face,hu2021face}, or specializing video restorers like VRT~\cite{vrt} for motion blur or compression artifacts~\cite{video_fine}.
+While highly accurate on the target domain, this requires extra labeled data per task and often induces catastrophic forgetting across degradations.
+While existing methods use different training strategies, most still rely on hard fitting to the training set.
+This can lead to weak restoration on OOD test sets~\cite{quality,perceptual}.
+We study a GRPO-based post-training framework for low-level tasks.
+Its two core components are data-oriented supervision and reward-oriented optimization, which are designed to improve robustness under diverse real-world degradations.